CitrineInformatics/gemd-docs/docs/known_limitations.md

     Material histories represent a chronology, so cycles in them represent time-travel (physically disallowed).
 We do not have the ability to check that writing an object doesn't create a cycle in some material history.

-* We have no support for Molecular Values (InChI, SMILES) or Molecular Bounds.
+* The Citrine Platform does not yet support Molecular Values (InChI, SMILES) or Molecular Bounds.

 * We have no support for Composition Values (Nominal Composition, Empirical Formula), although Composition Bounds are supported.